 The format of resits will be determined by the Board of Examiners

 |MAS8904||Stochastic Financial Modelling||1||N/A|

 |Written exercise||1||M||5||Two written assignments|

 Assessment Rationale And Relationship

 A substantial formal unseen examination is appropriate for the assessment of the material in this module.
 The written exercises are expected to consist of two exercises of equal weight: the exact nature of assessment will be explained at the start of the module.
-The exercises and the in-course test allow the students to develop their problem solving techniques, to practise the methods learnt in the module, to assess their progress and to receive feedback; these are thus formative as well as summative assessments.
+The exercises and the in-course test allow the students to develop their problem solving techniques, to practise the methods learnt in the module, to assess their progress and to receive feedback; these assessments have a secondary formative purpose as well as their primary summative purpose.